 - Combine the granulated sugar and brown sugar in the bowl of a stand mixer with the butter.
 Beat with the whisk attachment until creamy.

 - Switch to the paddle attachment and add the eggs one at a time, stirring after each addition.

 - Stir in the vanilla extract and the orange zest.

-- Combine the flour with the cocoa powder, baking soda, and salt in a mixing bowl.
+- Combine the flour with the cocoa powder, baking powder, and salt in a mixing bowl.
 Stir with a whisk.

 - With the speed set to low, slowly add the dry ingredients to the wet ingredients until all the flour is incorporated.

 - Place the powdered sugar on a shallow plate.